How to File 1099-NEC in 2025

 Parts of Form 1099-NEC

-It’s important to note that as of tax year 2020, some categories of payments that were previously reported on Form 1099-MISC have been moved to Form 1099-NEC.
+It’s important to note that as of the 2020 tax year, some categories of payments that were previously reported on Form 1099-MISC have been moved to Form 1099-NEC.
 Form 1099-NEC is specifically designed to report nonemployee compensation, which includes payments made to independent contractors, freelancers, and other service providers who are not considered employees.
-This form is used to report payments of $600 or more for services provided during the tax year 2023.
+This form is used to report payments of $600 or more for services provided during the tax year 2024.
 However, Form 1099-NEC still includes seven boxes for reporting income.
 Here are some key parts of Form 1099-MISC along with the corresponding descriptions:

 1099 taxs tipPRO TIP: Make sure to enter each payment in the appropriate box since the IRS will use this data to assess whether the receiver reported the payment correctly.